 To prevent dirt buildup, always vacuum, dust, and disinfect the area beneath and around your mattress.
 By keeping the floor clean, you prevent bugs and dust from infecting your sleep space.

 Always be sure the floor is completely dry before replacing your mattress.
-A wet or even mildly damp surface puts your mattress at risk for growing mold.
+A wet or even mildly damp surface puts your mattress at risk for growing mold and mildew.

 Avoid Foam Mattresses